 - Do you have the key people (team members, advisors) and core capabilities (interdisciplinary backgrounds/expertise) you need to move on to the next phase of the competition?
 If not, are you seeking outside assistance to fill those gaps?

 The Biomimicry Global Design Challenge is an annual competition that asks teams of students and professionals to address critical global issues with nature-inspired solutions.
-The challenge is hosted by the Biomimicry Institute, in partnership with the Ray C. Anderson Foundation.
+The challenge is hosted by the Biomimicry Institute.